Analysing issues for a report

 Force Field analysis

 A similar technique to SWOT analysis has also been developed called Force Field analysis.
 This particular technique is drawn from the management arena.
-It identifies the process of comparing the pros and cons before arriving at a decision.
-Three steps are involved as follows:
+It identifies pros and cons before arriving at a decision.
+Three steps are involved:

 - Identifying the driving forces in support of a decision.

 - Identifying the restraining forces or obstacles against a decision.